-The site is affected by riverine flooding from the Mulwaree River which adjoins the site to the north.
-The site is not located within the Flood Planning Area (1% Annual Exceedance Probability (AEP) plus freeboard) but the northern section of the site is affected by the probable maximum flood (riverine) (PMF).
+The northern part of the site is affected by the Flood Planning Area (1% Annual Exceedance Probability (AEP) plus 0.8m freeboard) while the eastern part of the site is affected by the Probable Maximum Flood (PMF) (Figure 2 - Flood Map).
 The southwestern corner of the site also experiences overland flow impacts.